xros/dotfiles/.vim/bundle/csv.vim/README.md

 Beware, that this will change your file and depending on the size of your file may slow down Vim significantly.
 This is highly experimental.
-:ArrangeCommand will try to vertically align all columns by their maximum column size.
+:ArrangeColumn will try to vertically align all columns by their maximum column size.
 While the command is run, a progressbar in the statusline 'stl' will be shown.